phamdinhvan/react-template-vite/README.md

 # State managerment
 Using react query for manage database and using as a basic state managerment Use redux toolkit for more complex state

+# Image optimize
+using react-lazy-load-image-component for optimize image